phanirithvij/fluttery/README.md

+# THIS IS A CLONE OF THE ORIGINAL TO ADD DART2 SUPPORT.
+# THIS WILL NOT BE UPDATED ONCE THE ORIGINAL STARTS SUPPORTING DART2!

 # Fluttery

 A Flutter package that helps with prototyping.

 ## Framing